 - To facilitate and administer gifting to RESPs.

 We do not directly provide all the services related to your relationship with us.
 We may use third party service providers to process or handle personal information on our behalf and to assist us with various services such as the preparation and mailing of client statements, data processing, document storage and contest or promotional activity administration.
-Some of our service providers are located outside of Canada, including in the United States (US).
+Some of our service providers are located outside of Canada, including in the European Union (EU) and the United States (US).
 We require our service providers to maintain the confidentiality and security of personal information and do not authorize them to use or disclose personal information for any purpose other than providing the services on our behalf or as otherwise required by applicable law.

 We, or our trusted retail partners, may ask you for your contact information, such as your telephone number, residential address, e-mail or other electronic address for the purpose of marketing products and services that we believe may be of interest to you.
 We keep and use this information so that we may contact you directly through these channels for the purpose of marketing including telemarketing.
 Your consent to this is not a condition of doing business with us and you may withdraw it at any time (see “Withdrawing Your Consent” below).